Aliases for ARIH1 Gene

 GeneCards Summary for ARIH1 Gene

 ARIH1 (Ariadne RBR E3 Ubiquitin Protein Ligase 1) is a Protein Coding gene.
-Diseases associated with ARIH1 include Sleep Disorder and Aortic Valve Insufficiency.
-Among its related pathways are Cytokine Signaling in Immune system and Transport of the SLBP independent Mature mRNA and Interferon gamma signaling.
-GO annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
+Diseases associated with ARIH1 include Apnea, Obstructive Sleep and Sleep Disorder.
+Among its related pathways are Cytokine Signaling in Immune system and Transport of the SLBP independent Mature mRNA.
+Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is ARIH2.

 UniProtKB/Swiss-Prot for ARIH1 Gene